eclipse-volttron/volttron-core/QUICKSTART.md

 ## Requirements

 There are system level requirements that must be met before installing VOLTTRON.
-One can install on ubuntu using the following commands:
+One can install on Ubuntu using the following commands:

 ```shell
 sudo apt-get update